andreubotella/csswg-auto-build/test/css-conditional-5/font-tech-format-explainer.md

 [history](https://github.com/w3c/csswg-drafts/blob/main/css-fonts-4/src-explainer.md#history-of-font-technologies).
 So the file signature or mime type for font files is not sufficient to identify whether a UA's font stack would support it.
-Instead it is necessary to distinguish what text layout (OpenType, AAT, Graphite) or rasterization technologies (TrueType contours, variations, bitmap color font formats, vector color font formats etc.) are used by the respective font file.
+Instead it is necessary to distinguish what text layout (OpenType, AAT, Graphite) or rasterisation technologies (TrueType contours, variations, bitmap color font formats, vector color font formats etc.) are used by the respective font file.